 • Higher quality and safety.
 Engaged employees are committed to meeting a standard of quality and excellence.
 Because of this, they make smarter decisions, pay closer attention to detail, and approach their work with thoughtfulness.
 These same actions also go far in promoting and maintaining workplace safety.

 • Better work/life balance.
 When a company encourages and supports a healthier balance for employees, they don’t just work harder, but smarter.
 Being able to better juggle these two important parts of life makes way for motivation and efficiency to take hold.
-It also decreases absenteeism and increases loyalty to the organization.
+It also decreases absenteeism and increases loyalty to the organisation.

 • Excellent customer service.
 Employees who are valued end up valuing their customers, clients, team members, and everyone else they come into contact with each day.
 When more care is taken to answer questions, address concerns, solve problems, and generally be of help to others, soaring sales are sure to follow.